qluzhang/Chinese-calligraphy-relief-modeling/README.md

 # We present a novel solution that enables fast modeling of Chinese calligraphy relief from 2D handwriting image, which benefits from the advances of deep learning.
 # The advantage over previous methods is that our method does not require parameter tuning and is fast in generating calligraphy reliefs from different resolution of inputs.
 # For the input image with a resolution of 2432×896, the prediction was completed less than two seconds.
+# The codes of the network and training dataset will be uploaded soon.